 In essence, evolution is change.
 It has no intelligence and no consciousness — it is not an entity.
 Evolution is mindless.

 Environmental changes, or changes in survival requirements, precipitate devolution.
 Aspects of biological entities atrophy when no longer needed or used.

 Stories about your ancient biological history are in this book.
 The stories begin before your ancient ancestral family split.

 And, the book alludes to your future.

-You see, there is another family split in progress.
+As mentioned, there is another family split in progress.
 It is well along.
 People are aligning themselves with one side of the split or the other — even while they don't know the consequences.

 Evo describes a way to make it more likely that you and your descendents will, in fact, end up with the side you prefer.